Skinny104/S141/README.md

 - 👋 Hi, I’m @Skinny104
 - 👀 I’m interested in ...
-Space and photography
+Space photography, learning language and getting my feet wet into programming with code
 - 🌱 I’m currently learning ...
-Portugese
+French & Portugese
 - 💞️ I’m looking to collaborate on ... bot coding algorithms
 - 📫 How to reach me ... @ AngellsEyeMedia@gmail.com